akhdaniel/BukaLapak-API/products.md

 	+ `description_bb` *(required)*.
 Description for new product.
 You can use BBCode format.
 	+ `new` *(optional)*.
 Product condition as in *new* or *used*.
 Possible value are *true* for *new* and *false* for *used* product.
 	+ `negotiable` *(optional)*.
 This field indicate whether new product price is negotiable or not.
 Possible value are *false* for fixed price and *true* for negotiable price.
 Default value is *false*.
 + `images` *(required)*.
-List of images/attachments identifier for new product.
-Required between 1-5 attachments.
-Muliple attachments separated by comma.
-Attachment should be created first and attachment can be used only for one product.
-More on [attachments](attachments.md#create-attachment)
+List of images identifier for new product.
+Required between 1-5 images.
+Muliple images separated by comma.
+Image should be created first and image can be used only for one product.
+More on [images](images.md#create-image)
 + `product_detail_attribute` *(optional)*.
 Details attributes for product in JSON.
 [Attributes are vary based on category of product](categories.md#category-attributes).
 Some of these fields are:
 	+ `type` *(optional)*.
 Tyoe of product.
 For product categorized as *fullbike* type can be *MTB*, *Roadbike*, etc.
 	+ `brand` *(optional)*.
 For *Fullbike*, brand can be *United*, *Polygon*, etc.